sicnemelpor/fpc-arm/README.md

-# fpc-arm
+# FreePascal
-ARM versions of FreePascal (Raspberry PI and PICO)
+My projects and libraries in FreePascal